-- Do not set a code that uses five of the same number. - Do not use five numbers in sequential order. - The factory set code will work even if you have set your own personal code.

-If you set a personal code and store it over an existing personal code it will erase that personal code only.
+- Do not set a code that uses five of the same number. - Do not use five numbers in sequential order. - The factory set code will work even if you have set your own personal code - If you set a personal code and store it over an existing personal code it will erase that personal code only.

-Erasing personal code
+Erasing personal codes

 - 1. Enter the factory set 5-digit code.
 The keyless entry keypad and interior lights will illuminate and the driver's door will unlock. - 2.
-Press and release the 1 2 within five seconds of completing step 1. - 3.
-Press and hold the 1 $\bullet$ 2 for two seconds to erase the customer programmed code.
+Press and release the 1 2 within five seconds of completing Step 1. - 3.
+Press and hold the 1 \bullet 2 for two seconds to erase the customer programmed codes.

-Your personal code is now erased and only the factory set 5-digit code will work.
+All personal codes are now erased and only the factory set 5-digit code will work.

-Note: To exit programming mode, either wait 5 seconds after pressing 1 • 2 on the keypad, or press the 7 • 8 and 9 • 0 pads simultaneously to lock all vehicle doors and end programming mode.
+Note: To exit programming mode, either wait 5 seconds after pressing 1 \bullet 2 on the keypad, or press the 7 \bullet 8 and 9 \bullet 0 pads simultaneously to lock all vehicle doors and end programming mode.